voidsheep/cs463-practice/reflection.md

 ## Flexbox

 I referenced the video a lot since there were a lot of options for the flexbox.
-The exercise was helpful, and I tried to envision the boxes as contenet.
+The exercise was helpful, and I tried to envision the boxes as content.
 Maybe an exercise showing a more typical flexbox page would be helpful.

+## CSS Grid

+Changing the color of the background helped with the spacing.

+## Bootstrap

+This felt like a lot to take in this week, so the videos were much appreciated.

+## Javascript

+I referenced the videos for some of the exercises.
+I found the variety of small exercises exploring different concepts to be very insightful.

+## Jquery

+I need a lot of guidance from the video.
+The exercise was helpful, I liked how it took the past exercise so you could compare and contrast the difference in approach.